 - Cheddar.
 Melty, flavorful cheese adds richness to these wholesome fritters.
 Any cheese on the outsides of the fritters crisps up deliciously, and the cheese in the middle stays gooey.

-- Dry the zucchini with kitchen towel or paper towels.
+- Prepare.
+Dry the zucchini with kitchen towel or paper towels.

-- Add the zucchini, green onions, eggs, breadcrumbs, flour, spices, and baking soda to a bowl.
+- Combine.
+Add the zucchini, green onions, eggs, breadcrumbs, flour, spices, and baking soda to a bowl.

-- Stir until combined, then fold in the cheese to the zucchini mixture.
+- Mix the Fritter “Batter”.
+Then fold in the cheese to the zucchini mixture.
 Form into patties.

-- Season the cooked fritters with salt.
-Repeat with any remaining batter.
+- Serve.
+Season the cooked fritters with salt.
 Serve with lemon juice, yogurt, and chives.
 ENJOY!

 - To Store.
 Refrigerate leftover zucchini fritters in an airtight container for up to 3 days.

 - To Reheat.
 Reheat gently on the stovetop with a bit of olive oil to crisp them back up and to prevent sticking.
-You can also rewarm leftovers in the microwave.
+You can also rewarm leftovers in the microwave, but note they will be a little soggy.

 - To Freeze.
 Freeze cooked fritters flat and separated with sheets of parchment paper in the freezer for up to 3 months.
 Defrost overnight in the refrigerator and reheat as directed above.